Considering spending a weekend in Savannah? You’re in the right place! Read on for my best suggestions on how to spend 3 days in Savannah, GA.

 My favorite spot to book rental cars is Rentalcars.com – Check available car rentals in Savannah here!

 Alternatively, if you don’t want to mess with the hassle of a rental but still want to see the sites outside the historic district, there are some affordable tours that will take you to different sites – I’ll note them in the sections below.

 Undoubtedly the historic district is the best place to stay in Savannah, and it is compact enough that really any location is a good location.

 I would recommend these particular hotels/boutiques.
 They are in that easy pedestrian zone and are in charming historic houses with interesting details:

-Budget: The Savannah Bed & Breakfast Inn, a charming B&B in a historic house.
+($) The Savannah Bed & Breakfast Inn: This is a charming B&B in a historic house.
 Each room is decorated differently, with fireplaces, exposed brick walls, four poster beds, and furniture to match.
-The Savannah Inn is located just around the corner from the beautiful Forsyth Park, in a quieter part of the historic district.
-Check current rates here!
+The Savannah Inn is located just around the corner from the beautiful Forsyth Park, in a quieter part of the historic district. 👉Check availability for the Savannah Bed and Breakfast Inn here!

-Mid-Range: The Gastonian Historic Hotel is a stately and refined hotel, also just down the street from the park and close to Clary’s, a cafe we really enjoyed.
-The patio overshadowed by oak trees is a particularly lovely touch, and the rooms are cozy, quaint, and beautiful.
-Check current rates here!
+($$) The Gastonian Historic Hotel: This is a stately and refined hotel, also just down the street from the park and close to Clary’s, a cafe we really enjoyed.
+The patio overshadowed by oak trees is a particularly lovely touch, and the rooms are cozy, quaint, and beautiful. 👉Check availability for the Gastonian here!

-Luxury: Kehoe House Historic Inn.
-The private garden courtyard, and understated elegance of the Kehoe house makes this a perfect oasis to come back to after exploring Savannah.
+($$$) Kehoe House Historic Inn: The private garden courtyard, and understated elegance of the Kehoe house makes this a perfect oasis to come back to after exploring Savannah.
 The rooms are large and the staff are very attentive and helpful.
-This hotel sits right on Columbia Square, close to many restaurants and boutiques.
-Check current rates here!
+This hotel sits right on Columbia Square, close to many restaurants and boutiques. 👉Check availability for the Kehoe House Inn here!